baleada/docs/assets/md/spa-links/index.md

 Use the `use` method of your Markdown-it instance to register the plugin.
 Pass the plugin as the first argument, and for the second argument, you can pass a configuration object.
 That object can have two properties:

-::: ariaLabel="Baleada Markdown-it SPA Links configuration schema" classes="wide-5"
+::: ariaLabel="Baleada SPA Links configuration schema" classes="wide-5"
 | Property | Value's type | Required? | Default | Value description |
 | --- | --- | --- | --- | --- |
 | `spa` | String | yes | none | <p>Indicates which tool you are using to build your SPA, so that the plugin can identify the correct link component.</p><p>See the [Link components by tool](#Link-components-by-tool) reference table to see valid values for the `spa` option and which link components get rendered.</p> |